Management of post-traumatic stress disorder: Antidepressants

 Antidepressants are widely used in the treatment of PTSD.
 The most popular types are SSRIs (selective serotonin reuptake inhibitors) and SNRIs (serotonin-norepinephrine reuptake inhibitors).
 SSRIs and SNRIs are recommended as the first-choice medication for people with PTSD by both the VA (US Department of Veteran Affairs) and APA (American Psychological Association).
 According to the APA Practice Guidelines, "SSRIs have proven efficacy for PTSD symptoms and related functional problems".
 Despite this, it has been estimated that around 40-60% of patients with PTSD do not respond to SSRIs.

 The only two medications for PTSD that are approved by the FDA are sertraline (Zoloft) and paroxetine (Paxil), both antidepressants of the SSRI class.
 The APA clinical practice guideline also recommends the SSRI fluoxetine and the SNRI venlafaxine.
+It encourages all four to be used as "second-line treatments."

 Many people who have PTSD take antidepressants and inhibitors to help cope with sleeping disorders, panic attacks, depression, and anxiety attacks.
 There is evidence that antidepressants and inhibitors, such as tricyclics, SSRI, and MAOI antidepressants have demonstrated efficacy in larger, longer-term controlled trials.

-The efficacy of SSRIs in mild or moderate cases of depression have been disputed and may or may not be outweighed by side effects, especially in adolescent populations.
-There are only two FDA approved SSRI drugs for PTSD, paroxetine and sertraline.
-Neither are fully effective but paroxetine has a higher efficacy rate than sertraline.
-MAOI antidepressants block the actions of monoamine oxidase enzymes.
-Monoamine oxidase enzymes are responsible for breaking down neurotransmitters such as dopamine, norepinephrine, and serotonin in the brain.
-Low levels of these three neurotransmitters have been linked with depression and anxiety.
-By blocking these enzymes, scientists believe that it helps relieve symptoms of depression.
-MAOI antidepressants are often used as a last resort because they have a higher risk of drug interactions than standard antidepressants and can also interact with certain types of food such as aged cheeses and cured meats.